Metro rail system

 Riyadh metro is a rapid transit system under construction in Riyadh, Saudi Arabia.
-The metro is a part of the Riyadh Public Transport Project (RPTP), which will be the largest public transport project.
+It is part of the Riyadh Public Transport Project (RPTP), which will be the largest public transport project.
 The RPTP comprises the construction of a metro network, a bus system and other transport services in Riyadh.

 The RPTP’s plan was developed by the High Commission for the Development of Arriyadh.
 The plan received approval from the Riyadh Council of Ministers in April 2012.